 - 4-hour walking tour of Berlin’s Cold War sites

-- See the Berlin Wall, the Soviet Embassy and hidden areas of the Death Strip
+- See the Berlin Wall, the Palace of Tears (Traenenpalast), the Soviet Embassy and hidden areas of the Death Strip

 - Learn about the military tension between the United States and its NATO allies and the Soviet Union and its allies

 - Hear about the CIA, KGB and Stasi surveillance techniques

 - Get to know how life was for Berlin's citizens during the Cold War

 - Great for history buffs!

 Your expert guide will describe the duties of the border guards, the Soviet and Allied forces and the Stasi, as well as the CIA during the Cold War.
 Find out what happened to the German Democratic Republic (GDR) leadership, including Erich Honecker, Walter Ulbricht and Wilhelm Pieck.
 See and touch the remains of the Berlin Wall, which divided East and West Berlin for about 30 years, find out how life was like in the Eastern Bloc's most Stalinist state and hear stories about successful and failed escapes from the GDR.